Key takeaways

 Strengths

-• Token efficiency — 49% token reduction demonstrated in browser automation, meaning the learning actually pays for itself in reduced API costs
+- Token efficiency — token usage cut nearly in half across 10 browser-automation runs, meaning the learning actually pays for itself in reduced API costs

 Cautions